eyubSalihOzdemir/deu-mobil/README.md

 ### What can it be used for?
 - As main use of the app: Students won't miss Sakai notifications again.
 The app checks if there are new notifications every 15 minutes.
-- It also checks if teachers had sent new messages for each class every 15 minutes.
+- It also checks if teachers had sent new messages for each class every 15 minutes (Sakai).
 - It makes checking your grades much easier than normal, you don't have to struggle with badly designed official website.
 - Check cafeteria and weekly food information, library occupancy rate, campus weather forecast, notifications.
 - Download your transcript as pdf with one click.